brineylab/scab/docs/source/overview.rst

 and clonal lineage assignment. scab also includes a variety of visualization tools designed to facilitate exploratory analyses and generate publication-quality figures.

+Additionally, because scab builds on the ``AnnData`` objects that are a central component of scanpy, users of scab retain compatibility with the rest of the `scanpy ecosystem`_.

 file and data standards